 - Video Mask Frame Handle — Enables you to change the size and shape of the video mask frame.

-- Spray Paint Redaction — A type of manual redaction where the user can click and hold on a manual mask during video playback at normal or half speed, and then use the mouse to follow the object the user wants to redact.
+- Spray Paint Redaction — A type of manual redaction where the user can click and hold on a manual mask during video playback at normal speed, half speed, or rewind, and then use the mouse to follow the object the user wants to redact.

 - Blur selector — Enables you to specify how blurred the area inside a video mask frame appears in the extracted video file.
 The selector supports four level of blur: